 8.4.2.179 FILS Identity element

 The FILS Identity element is used for conveying an identity to use with the FILS authentication protocol (see 11.11.2 (FILS authentication protocol)).
-The FILS Identity element is included in Authentication frames sent by STAs to initiate the FILS authentication protocol.
+The FILS Identity element is included in FILS Discovery frames.
 The format of the FILS Identity element is shown in Figure 8-401ct (FILS Identity element format).

 The ID type values are as follows: